-PLEASE NOTE: Registration for this course is not yet available.
+PLEASE NOTE: Next edition for this course will be held in 2016.
 If you want to receive information once the registration is open, please subscribe without any obligation by selecting the topic Genetics and Genomics.

 The aim of this course is to provide participants with an overview of quantitative genetics, with specific application to shape analysis and decomposition of phenotypic variation into components of genetic and environmental variation.
 The basic theoretical concepts of resemblance between relatives, heritability, estimates of selection, and geometric morphometrics will be introduced.
 Practical lessons will enable participants to learn to use user-friendly (and not so user-friendly) software packages to estimate heritability, phenotypic and genetic variance covariance matrices, response to hypothetical selection, actual selection and QTL mapping.
 Participants are encouraged to bring their own data for analysis and discussion in the course.
 Morphometric data involves any kind of quantitative shape data collected on individuals, such as linear measurements and/or 2D or 3D landmark coordinates.
 Pedigree files usually consist of text files with a list of three columns (individual ID, father ID, mother ID).
 Specific details about formatting these files will be provided during the practical lessons.

 (Transmitting Science, Spain).

 Graduate or postgraduate degree in Life or Earth Sciences, basic knowledge of statistics and personal computers.
 Knowledge of Genetics and Geometric Morphometrics.
 All participants must bring their own personal laptop.